I have Development Consent so when can I start work?

 - Section 96 (1A) - involving minimal environmental impact

 - Section 96 AA (1) - modification of consent granted by the Land & Environment Court

 When lodging an application you must submit the following:

-- Six copies of notification plans with any changes from the approved plans shown and highlighted.
+- A set of amended plans with any changes from the approved plans shown and highlighted

-- Payment of the required fees.
-Council's Enquiry Centre can be contacted to obtain a fee quote.
+Payment of the required fees.
+Council's Enquiry Centre can be contacted to obtain a fee quote on 4974 2000.

 Assessment of Section 96 applications

 In determining a Section 96 application Council can only consider

 the issues which the application is seeking to amend.
 For example, if Council was to assess and approve a large shopping complex and the developer decided to change the height of the building, Council could not legally undertake an assessment of the entire application.
 In other words, Council could only consider whether the height of the building is appropriate given the potential impact and/or the local planning controls.